In this article

 If you’re unsure whether your dog needs braces, consult your veterinarian.

-Dogs typically wear traditional metal braces similar to human braces.
-They use metal brackets glued to each tooth.
+Dogs typically wear traditional metal braces with metal brackets glued to each tooth.
 An archwire covers all your dog’s teeth and connects to the brackets by elastic bands.

 Dogs wear braces for a much shorter period than humans do.
 While we might wear braces from 6 months to several years, dogs typically only wear braces for 2 to 3 months.